DeepanR09/Sentiment-Analysis/README.md

-website link from where data was extracted: [https://www.airlinequality.com/airline-reviews/british-airways].
+website link from which data was extracted: [https://www.airlinequality.com/airline-reviews/british-airways].

 Jupyter Notebook and Google Colab was used for this project.